Last reviewed 25 September 2020

 Furloughing staff who are “shielding”

-Some of your staff may have been told to isolate themselves by the Government as they have been deemed at a higher risk from the coronavirus.
+Some of your staff may have been told to isolate themselves by the Government as they have been deemed at a higher risk from serious illness if they contract coronavirus.
 You can seek to furlough staff in this position, even if there is work for them to do; however, you should consider if they could feasibly work from home first.

 Furloughing staff with caring commitments

 Government guidance outlines that staff who have caring commitments, such as those who need to look after children as a result of the coronavirus school closures, can also be furloughed.
 This is the case even if there is work for them to do, although it is advisable to consider if they could feasibly work from home.
-Employees who are on unpaid leave which started after 28 February can be furloughed.
+Under the first Treasury Direction, employees who are on unpaid leave which started after 28 February can be furloughed.
 Anyone who started unpaid leave on or before 28 February can only be furloughed once their period of unpaid leave ends.

 Managing staff on furlough